mathesar-foundation/mathesar-wiki/design/process/documents/database-switching-specs.md

 The status of tabs should be persistent when reopening a schema.

 ![](/assets/design/process/documents/database-switching-specs/qMsmiZo.png =400x)

+### Missing Default Database
+When opening Mathesar, the default database is the one that was most recently open.
+If this database no longer exists, then Mathesar should show an error message and direct the user to open a different database or troubleshoot the connection.

+<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FUaf1ntcldzK2U41Jhw6vS2%2FMathesar-MVP%3Fpage-id%3D1207%253A0%26node-id%3D1706%253A13775%26scaling%3Dscale-down-width" allowfullscreen></iframe>

 ## Interactions
 ### Indicating Tables with Errors